mapbox/earcut/README.md

 #### Changelog

+##### 1.4.0 (Mar 9, 2015)

+- Fixed indexed output to produce indices not multiplied by dimension and work with any number of dimensions.

 ##### 1.3.0 (Feb 24, 2015)

 - Added a second argument to `earcut` that switches output format to flat vertex and index arrays if set to `true`.